tlevitz/EPU_Screening_Visualization/README.md

    ```bash
    conda activate screening_vis
    ```
+6. Modify app.py as needed
-6. The code assumes that your screening and collection data are mounted at /mnt/z on the support PC.
+      - The code assumes that your screening and collection data are mounted at /mnt/z on the support PC.
 If this is not the case, modify the two locations in app.py that specify /mnt/z as the base root.
+7. Modify epu/epustats.py as needed
+      - First, change
+      ```python
+      MICROSCOPE_INFO = {
+         "TUNDRA-XXX": ("DFCI Tundra", 1.6),
+         "TITANXXX": ("HMS Krios2", 2.7),
+         "TITANXXX": ("HMS Krios1", 2.7),
+      }
+      ```
+      to contain your serial number in the XXX spot and the correct spherical aberration in mm for your microscope.
+Note that the Tundra has a hyphen after it whereas the Titan does not.
+      - Next, if you will be using this script with a Tundra, modify the instances of
+      ```python
+      if instrument_model == "TUNDRA-XXX":
+      ```
+      to contain your serial number in the XXX spot.
+      - Lastly, depending on your image format, you may have to modify this snippet to change the extension:
+      ```python
+      if instrument_model == "TUNDRA-XXX":
+         fractions_ext = "mrc"
+         pattern = "*Fractions.mrc"
+      else:
+         fractions_ext = "tiff"
+         pattern = "*Fractions.tiff"
+      ```
-7. The code assumes that you have a pixel size table named pixelsizes.txt located at the location of the base root.
-There is an example file in the code here that you can modify.
+8. The code assumes that you have a pixel size table named pixelsizes.txt located at the location of the base root.
+There is an example file provided here that you can modify.
+You can omit the beam size column for non-Tundra microscopes.

 # Running the Script
   ```bash